Updated: 14 minutes ago

 I’m back today with a Coffee Series post!
 Yay!
 Ok, so what am I going to be talking about?
-Well, we’ve covered the simple beginnings of coffee, about where it’s grown, and how roasting the beans affect its taste.
-Now, it’s time to talk about the way in which its ground.
+Well, we’ve covered the simple beginnings of coffee, where it’s grown, and how roasting the beans affect its taste.
+Now, it’s time to talk about the way in which it is ground.

-It’s a whole lengthy essay, and I could go on and on, especially after I do a little more research, because there is so much that goes into why the grind of coffee is so important.
+It’s a whole lengthy essay, and I could go on and on, especially after I do a little more research because there is so much that goes into why the grind of the coffee is so important.

 Let’s Start Basic

 Firstly, the taste of your coffee depends on how coarsely or how finely you grind your roasted coffee beans.
 Too coarse, and not enough of the flavour is extracted.
 Too fine, and too much of the flavour is extracted.
 What this means is if you grind your beans too coarsely, you won’t get the rich flavour and aroma of good coffee.
 It’ll be bland and it’ll mostly just taste like water.
 If you grind it too finely, your coffee will be very, very bitter.

 So, you need to set your grinder to the right settings so that you get the right grinds for your espresso machine, and you have the right weight of the grinds.
 The weight also matters, because if it’s too heavy, it won’t fit in the machine, and if it’s too light, you’ll get too much water, and not enough coffee extract.